Arcranmon/shattered-spirits/README.md

 And a big thank you to the playtesters thus far: Aori, Bowyer, everythingElse, Kuji, MesiDoomstalker, Mystic Witch, Ru, and StarmanTheta!
 Without your feedback and testing none of this would be possible!

-Shaper, Striker, Supporter, Artillery - Delapouite Controller, Courier, Defender, Frost, Blast, Blaze, Gale, Storm - Lorc
+Shaper, Striker, Supporter, Artillery, Basic Terrain, Wooden Terrain - Delapouite Controller, Courier, Defender, Frost, Blast, Blaze, Gale, Storm, Flame Terrain, Water Terrain, Earthen Terrain, Ice Terrain - Lorc